sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 > This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
-Allows the IT Admin to specify the deadline before a pending restart will automatically be executed outside of active hours.
+Allows the IT Admin to specify the deadline in days before automatically scheduling and executing a pending restart outside of active hours.
+The deadline can be set between 2 and 30 days from the time the restart becomes pending.
+If configured, the pending restart will transition from Auto-restart to Engaged restart (pending user schedule) to be automatically executed, within the specified period.
+If no deadline is specified or deadline is set to 0, the restart will not be automatically executed and will remain Engaged restart (pending user scheduling).

-<p style="margin-left: 20px">Supported values are 2-30 (days).
+<p style="margin-left: 20px">Supported values are 2-30 days.

-<p style="margin-left: 20px">The default value is 14 (days).
+<p style="margin-left: 20px">The default value is 0 days (not specified).

 <a href="" id="update-engagedrestartsnoozeschedule"></a>**Update/EngagedRestartSnoozeSchedule**
 > [!NOTE]